Allen County Community Corrections

 CLINICAL/CBT PROGRAMS & CBT MARKETPLACE ORIENTATION

-The Clinical/CBT Programs Division at Allen County Community Corrections (ACCC) provides Cognitive Behavioral Therapy (CBT) programs that aid in the rehabilitation and restructuring processes of referred individuals.
+The Clinical/CBT Programs Division at Allen County Community Corrections (ACCC) provides Cognitive Behavioral Therapy (CBT) programs that aid in the rehabilitation and cognitive restructuring processes of referred individuals.

 Unless referred exclusively from external agencies to ACCC for the ATV or TAC programs, all individuals referred to ACCC for programming are required to attend Courage to Change or Fundamentals of CBT as a foundational program.
-Additional classes may be followed upon completion of the C2C and/or FUN program(s) as needed.
-Participants’ subsequent classes may be determined based on risk level, clinical and/or case management recommendations, and personal interest.
+Additional classes may be required upon completion of the C2C and/or FUN program(s) as needed.
+Participants’ subsequent classes may be determined based on risk level, clinical and/or case management recommendations, court order, and personal interest.

 During the CBT Marketplace Orientation, individuals are screened for mental health and substance use concerns and, when appropriate, referred for a full clinical evaluation.
 A Park Center representative is present at the CBT Marketplace Orientation to schedule individuals for risk-informed services.
-Additionally, a representative from ClaimAid, a healthcare services navigation program, is present to help individuals apply for health insurance as is one from the Allen County Health Department to provide education on sexually transmitted infections and free optional testing for Hepatitis C and HIV.
+Additionally, a representative from ClaimAid, a healthcare services navigation program, is present to help individuals apply for health insurance and another is present from the Allen County Health Department to provide education on sexually transmitted infections and free optional testing for Hepatitis C and HIV.

 CBT SERVICES WE OFFER